apache/airflow/docs/apache-airflow-providers-celery/celery_executor.rst

 - QueueBroker
 - ResultBackend

-During this process, two 2 process are created:
+During this process, two processes are created:

 - LocalTaskJobProcess - It logic is described by LocalTaskJob.
 It is monitoring RawTaskProcess.
 New processes are started using TaskRunner.
 - RawTaskProcess - It is process with the user code e.g. :meth:`~airflow.models.baseoperator.BaseOperator.execute`.